Generational home faced with next-door eyesore amid city's blight initiative

 Trending News

+Mayor Broome says with the help of community affiliates, they're closer to making more improvements.

 "Adjudicated properties are sometimes a challenge because of title issues, but we do have community nonprofits helping us in that process," Mayor Broome said.
-"We're working with a judge who can review the situation and can come up with the best course of action for the city, for the neighbors, and for the person that owns that property."
+"We're working with a judge who can review the situation and can come up with the best course of action for the city, for the neighbors and for the person that owns that property."

 For one family, blight remediation in the coming months could mean a lot.
-After recently inheriting their grandmothers home, two abandoned houses next to it have caused an eyesore.
+After the Clark family recently inherited their grandmother's home, two abandoned houses next to it have caused an eyesore.

 "It looks horrible, to be honest with you.
-It's been there for months now, and we've tried to make a statement about it, but nothing has changed, its still the same." homeowner Adonis Clark said.
+It's been there for months now, and we've tried to make a statement about it, but nothing has changed.
+It's still the same," homeowner Adonis Clark said.

-The Clark family says they've reached out to the city more than 20 times.
+The Clarks say they've reached out to the city more than 20 times.
 Still, no action pursues.
-They say it's not just something that's difficult to look at, it's creating safety concerns for the family.
+They say it's not just something that's difficult to look at — it's creating safety concerns for the family.

 "The biggest issue is the homeless people coming in and out, and the critters...
-We have a problem with the critters and the rodents."
+We have a problem with the critters and the rodents," Adonis Clark said.

-Clark says it isn't just their neighborhood in need of help.
+And Clark says it isn't just their neighborhood in need of help.

-"It's not just here.. its all over Baton Rouge to be honest with you, I feel like they should tale better care of it, and prevent it from happening."
+"It's not just here; it's all over Baton Rouge to be honest with you, I feel like they should tale better care of it, and prevent it from happening," he said.

-As the city makes more strides to clean up trash, debris and abandoned lots, they provided several sources to get involved with at the Blight Boot Camp.
+As the city makes more strides to clean up trash, debris and abandoned lots, they've provided several sources to get involved with at the Blight Boot Camp.

-Red Stick 311 can be used to submit comments and concerns, while data collected through surveys, show regions where complaints are being filed here in the capital region.
+Red Stick 311 can be used to submit comments and concerns.
+Survey data is reflected in this map that shows where blight complaints are being filed in the capital area.

 More News